datameet/covid19-india/README.md

-# covid19
+# Covid19 dashboard for India

-Random experiements with data related to covid19 cases in India.
+Dashboard to explore the Covid19 cases in India.

 ## Data Sources

 ### Ministry of Health and Family Welfare

-The Ministry of Health and Family Welfare has been publishing the number of COZID19 cases on their website https://www.mohfw.gov.in/.
+The Ministry of Health and Family Welfare has been publishing the number of COVID19 cases on their website https://www.mohfw.gov.in/.

 Thejesh GN has archived that data periodically and published an API to extract that info.